Eugene W. Hickok: Early career

-Public Service
+Public service

-From 1992-1995, Hickok was elected to and served as a member of the Carlisle Area School District Board of Directors.
+From 1992 to 1995, Hickok was elected to and served as a member of the Carlisle Area School District Board of Directors.

 In 1995, he was appointed by Pennsylvania Governor Tom Ridge as Secretary of the Pennsylvania Department of Education.

-President George W. Bush nominated Hickok as Under Secretary of Education on March 30, 2001 and he was confirmed by the U.S. Senate on July 10, 2001.
+President George W. Bush nominated Hickok as Under Secretary of Education on March 30, 2001, and he was confirmed by the U.S. Senate on July 10, 2001.
 He later served as Acting Deputy Secretary of Education and was officially nominated and recess appointed as United States Deputy Secretary of Education by Bush in 2004, resigning later that year.
 In his position as Deputy Secretary of Education, Hickok managed the development and execution of the President's educational priorities, including the No Child Left Behind Act.
 In 2007, he agreed to pay a $50,000 civil settlement relating to a conflict-of-interest matter concerning stock he owned while Deputy Secretary of Education.

-Post-Public Service Career
+Post-Public Service career

-In July 2005, Hickok was hired by Washington, DC-based government affairs firm Dutko Worldwide to head their education practice.
+In July 2005, Hickok was hired by Washington, DC–based government affairs firm Dutko Worldwide to head their education practice.

 Hickok currently teaches as an adjunct professor of Constitutional Politics at the University of Richmond.

 He currently serves on the Board of Trustees of Hampden-Sydney College and has previously served on Board of Directors at Montpelier, a historic house museum located at the plantation owned by President James Madison.